Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Register Witness to Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the normal instructions from the `Registering a New Node`_ section to signal the existing cluster the addition of a new member with the given URL(s).
+Follow the normal instructions from the
+`Registering a New Node <clustering.html#registering-a-new-node>`__
+section to signal the existing cluster the addition of a new member with the given URL(s).

 Write down the response from the cluster: it should contain the list of cluster members and a joiner kit (you won't need this part).